nexxtway/react-rainbow/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🎉 Feature request
-about: Suggest an idea for React Rainbow Components
+about: Suggest a new idea for React Rainbow Components.
 title: 'feat: add the menuSize to the avatarMenu component'
 labels: Enhancements
 assignees: ''